bentemple/nvidia_shield_tv_controller/README.md

     [dtv / atv / cadtv / catv / avav1 / component1 / hdmi1 / hdmi2 / hdmi3]
     ```

-    You'll also want to enter the ip address of your lg tv.
-This should probably be set to static on your router to prevent it from changing.
+    You'll also want to enter the IP address of your LG TV.
+This should probably be set to a static value on your router to prevent it from changing.

 3. Enable developer mode on the Nvidia Shield TV: